Robztar/WebGroupProject/README.md

 ##### See demo below:
 [![CHIPS Image](CHIPS_embed-image.jpeg)](https://www.youtube.com/embed/jR7q6tTP8PA)

-The is website serves the purpose of presenting the official C.H.I.P.S. club website.
+This website serves the purpose of presenting the official C.H.I.P.S. club website.
 This website gives users the ability to be informed of current happenings of the club, the reason why the club exists, the executive team and an oppurtunity to log-in to their account or to join the C.H.I.P.S. family.

 * ### Index
 The purpose of this page is welcome the users to the official C.H.I.P.S. website.
 The page gives the user an invitation to join the page, the mission of the club, the top stories, and our contact information in the footer.